 Unique Considerations

-- Volume of Items: Assessing the volume and type of items to be removed can impact the approach, equipment needed, and time required for the cleanout.
+- Volume of Items: Assessing the volume of items to be removed is crucial for planning and resource allocation.

 Special Equipment

-- Protective Gear: Includes gloves, masks, and safety goggles to protect workers from dust, allergens, and hazardous materials encountered during cleanouts.
+- Personal Protective Equipment (PPE): Includes gloves, masks, and goggles to ensure the safety of workers during the cleanout.

 Expert Tips